Genivia/ugrep/README.md

            >1     An error occurred.

+           If  -q  or --quiet or --silent is used and a line is selected, the exit status is 0 even if an error occurred.

     GLOBBING
            Globbing is used by options --include,  --include-dir,  --include-from, --exclude,  --exclude-dir,  --exclude-from to match pathnames and base- names.
 Globbing supports gitignore syntax and the corresponding match- ing  rules.
 When a glob contains a path separator `/', the pathname is matched.
 Otherwise the basename of a file  or  directory  is  matched.
            For   example,  *.h  matches  foo.h  and  bar/foo.h.   bar/*.h  matches
            bar/foo.h but not foo.h and not bar/bar/foo.h.
 Use a  leading  `/'  to
            force /*.h to match foo.h but not bar/foo.h.

            Glob Syntax and Conventions